-Carl McCann, BBS, MA, FCA, age 68, Chairman, is also chairman of Dole plc.
+Carl McCann, BBS, MA, FCA, Chairman, is also chairman of Dole plc.
 He is a director of a number of other companies.
 He previously held the role of chairman of Fyffes plc until 2006.
 He joined that group in 1980.

-Robert Knox, age 58, Chief Executive, HD Estate Management, graduated in estate management in the UK in 1983.
+Robert Knox, Chief Executive, HD Estate Management, graduated in estate management in the UK in 1983.
 He has worked in general practice as an estate agent and valuer and managed mixed portfolios of office, retail and industrial property for a number of public companies.
 He joined Balmoral in May 2006.

-Catherine Ghose, B.Comm, Dip in Prof. Acc, FCA, Diploma in Company Direction, age 59, Finance Director, was appointed finance director of the group on 1 October 2012.
+Catherine Ghose, B.Comm, Dip in Prof. Acc, FCA, Diploma in Company Direction, Finance Director, was appointed finance director of the group on 1 October 2012.
 She is managing director of Charles McCann Investments Limited, an independent member of the Audit and Risk Management Committee of University College Dublin, a former member of the board of the National Maternity Hospital and a member of the Institute of Directors.

-Tom Neasy, age 73, Executive Director, became a director of the group in June 2007.
+Tom Neasy, Executive Director, became a director of the group in June 2007.
 He has had a long career in the property business and has a wealth of experience in project design and management, working with a number of companies in Ireland and other countries.
 He is a property consultant and an advisor to a number of investors.

-Philip Halpenny, BBS, FCA, age 69, Non-Executive Director, was finance director and chief operating officer of Balmoral until he retired from his executive roles in September 2012.
-He remains on the board and continues to provide consultancy services to the group.
-He is chairman of the audit committee.
+Philip Halpenny, BBS, FCA, Non-Executive Director, was finance director and chief operating officer of Balmoral until he retired from his executive roles in September 2012.
+He remains on the board, is a member of the audit committee and continues to provide consultancy services to the group.

-Andrew Kelliher, B.Comm, age 71, Non-Executive Director, was appointed to the board in 2006.
+Andrew Kelliher, B.Comm, Non-Executive Director, was appointed to the board in 2006.
 He has over 30 years' experience in finance and accounting and currently holds a consultative position with a firm of chartered accountants.
 He is a member of the audit committee and a member of the remuneration committee.

-Declan McCourt, age 76, Non-Executive was appointed to the board in 2006.
+Declan McCourt, Non-Executive was appointed to the board in 2006.
 He is group chief executive and partner in the OHM Group, a leading distributor of automobiles and commercial vehicles.
 He is a director of a number of companies and chairman of the President's Advisory Board and the Law School Development Council of University College Dublin.
 He is a former director of Fyffes plc and Bank of Ireland and former chairman of the Mater Foundation.
 He is chairman of the Balmoral remuneration committee.